Ratchaburi province: Rail

 The main railway station in Ratchaburi is Ratchaburi railway station.

 Health

-Ratchaburi Hospital is the main hospital of the province.
+Public

+Ratchaburi Hospital is the main and largest hospital of the province, classified as a regional hospital by the Ministry of Public Health.
+In the lower tier, three general hospitals are located in Ratchaburi: Ban Pong Hospital, Photharam Hospital and Damnoen Saduak Hospital.
+The remaining six districts are served by community hospitals.

 Administrative divisions

 Provincial government

 The province is divided into 10 districts (amphoes).
 The districts are further subdivided into 104 sub-districts (tambons) and 935 villages (mubans).

 Local government

 As of 26 November 2019 there are: one Ratchaburi Provincial Administration Organisation (ongkan borihan suan changwat) and 34 municipal (thesaban) areas in the province.
 Ratchaburi, Ban Pong, Tha Pha and Photharam have town (thesaban mueang) status.
 Further 30 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 77 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.